netgroup-polito/verefoo/README.md

 - generate-binding: it generates the JAXB classes from xml_components schema;

-- run-test: tt runs the tests in tester folder.
-It is possible to choose the iterations number for each verification request by launching the test with "-Diteration=n run-test" where n is the number of iterations you want;

 - start-tomcat : it starts the Apache Tomcat;

 - deployWS: it deploys the verigraph.war file contained in verigraph/war folder;

 - startWS: it starts the webservice;

+- run-test: it runs the tests in tester folder.
+It is possible to choose the iterations number for each verification request by launching the test with "-Diteration=n run-test" where n is the number of iterations you want;

 - stopWS: it stops the webservice;